syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if probability is is less than zero, if probability is greater than 1 and if degFreedom is less than 1.
+&#35;NUM! - occurs if probability is is less than zero, if probability is greater than 1 and if degFreedom is less than 1.

-#VALUE! - occurs if probability or degFreedom is non-numeric.
+&#35;VALUE! - occurs if probability or degFreedom is non-numeric.

 Example:

 ![](Calculate-functions_images/Calculate-functions_img78.png)

+_CHISQ.INV.RT_

 ### BINOM.DIST